-Applicants must submit a program narrative that presents a detailed description of the purpose, goals, objectives, strategies, design, and management of the proposed program.
 The program narrative section of the application should not exceed 30 double-spaced pages in 12-point font with 1-inch margins.
 If included in the main body of the program narrative, tables, charts, figures, and other illustrations count toward the 30-page limit for the narrative section.
-The project abstract, table of contents, résumés of key staff, appendices, attachments (including bibliographical references), budget and budget narrative, and government forms do not count toward the 30-page limit.
+The project abstract, table of contents, bibliographical references, résumés, other appendices, and government forms do not count toward the 30-page limit.